 COFI's locally-driven approach also became a national story earlier this year.
-In March, COFI received a \$2 million gift from MacKenzie Scott, a billionaire philanthropist and ex-wife of Amazon founder Jeff Bezos.
+In March 2022, COFI received a \$2 million gift from MacKenzie Scott, the billionaire philanthropist.

 ACTION NOW

 The message on the first day of school in August of this year was clear: Chicago communities have the power to impact their schools.
 The grassroots organization Action Now asked on its Facebook page "Do you know the power the LSC [Local School Council] has?"
 The post encouraged people to get involved and learn about opportunities to run for seats on their LSC.